 design factors that affect transit design; and to coordinate with CAT for transit services during the development process.
 Include CAT as a reviewing agency within the development review and approval process.
 Consider adding a transit component to traffic impact studies.
-Initiative 1.4.7 Objective 1.5 • The Comprehensive Operating Analysis developed metrics to determine the adequate level of service for each route type and a process to take if levels are not being met.
-Metrics are used as a guidance but have not been adopted as a policy.
-Ollier and adjacent counties to support workfor both transit networks in support of regional expressions.
+Initiative 1.4.7 Objective 1.5 Develop and adopt a transit level of service (LOS) policy and guidance to provide a framework and metrics for improving, modifying, funding transit services.
+Provide coordinated transportation The Comprehensive Operating Analysis developed metrics to determine the adequate level of service for each route type and a process to take if levels are not being met.
+Metrics are used as a guidance but have not been adopted as a policy. ollier and adjacent counties to support workfor both transit networks in support of regional e 00,000 1.0 community benefits.
 Initiative 1.5.1 Identify high travel volumes between Collier and adjacent counties; develop regional services for travel markets that have high transit propensity and support regional community and economic benefits, including Immokalee and East Naples communities.
 Complete Since the inception and as a result of the success of the LinC Route connecting Lee and Collier County, discussions have occurred regarding a secondary route.
 CAT and the Collier MPO have completed a Regional Transit and Fares Study recommending an additional route between Immokalee and Lehigh Acres.
 Complete Regional Study by 2024.
 Initiative 1.5.2 Coordinate with LeeTran and FDOT to identify funding for expanded cross county public transportation services.
 Ongoing CAT has completed the Regional Transit and Fares Study which has suggestions for possible funding of the identified regional route.
 Complete Regional Study by 2024 and pursue funding recommendation from the study.